Language shift: Lithuania

 Territory where Lithuanian language was dominant in the 16th century according to the research of historians and linguists and a territory where Lithuanian language was dominant in the 1930s, a map by Polish linguist Jan Michał Rozwadowski shows a retreat of the language to the north and west and a language shift, most notably – around Vilnius.

 Due to language shift, ethnographic borders of Lithuanian language from the Middle Ages to the late 1930s shrank sharply to the north and west from the territory what is now Grodno oblast in Belarus, giving way to the spreading Polish and Belarusian languages, while in Prussian Lithuania out of 10 administrative units with prevailing Lithuanian language in the early 1800s, only the extreme northern part—Klaipėda region had still relative Lithuanian language majority in the 1910s with all the eastern and southern territories in some hundred or so years almost fully Germanized.
 These processes were happening both because of the perception of population as Lithuanian language was seen as of lower status by its peripheral speakers as well as deliberate policy by German and Russian imperial administrations, notably—a 40-year ban on Lithuanian language and press by the Tsarist government.
 In Lithuania Minor, where Lithuanian culture began to decline after The Great Plague between 1708 and 1711, Kristijonas Donelaitis' poem—The Seasons addressed this issue.
 In Northern Poland during the Middle Ages, the territory of Lithuanian language was reaching vicinities of Łomża, Tykocin and Białystok, but shrank to the north—to the rural outskirts of Sejny, Punsk and Wiżajny before the 1900s as a consequence of acculturation.
-The Polish-speaking island to the north of Kaunas and south of Panevėžys almost fully disappeared between the 1920s and the 1940s, as the local Lithuanian population, who increasingly began to speak Polish on a daily basis and at home during the 19th century (especially after the 1831 November Uprising and the 1863 January Uprising) gradually returned back to the Lithuanian language.
+The Polish-speaking island to the north of Kaunas and south of Panevėžys almost fully disappeared between the 1920s and the 1940s, as the local Lithuanian population, who increasingly began to speak Polish on a daily basis and at home during the 19th century (especially after the 1831 November Uprising and the 1863 January Uprising) gradually returned to the Lithuanian language.